סָיֹטֵ (Samech Yod Tet) SaYoTe

 Ambelain: Dicet Dei: susceptor meus es tu et refugium meum; Deus meus, sperabo in eum

 SITAEL.
-Their attribute is God, the hope of all creatures.
-Their ray begins at the 11th degree of the circle to the 15th inclusive, corresponding to the second decade and to the angel called Chontachre, under the influence of the Sun; they preside over the following days: 22nd March, 2nd June, 13th August, 24th October, 4th January.
+Their attribute is God of Hope.
+Their ray begins at the 11th degree of the circle to the 15th inclusive, corresponding to the second decade and to the angel called Chontachre, under the influence of the Sun.

-One invokes this angel against adversity; they rule over nobility, magnanimity, and great works; they protect again arms and ferocious beasts.
-A person born under this influence loves truth; keep their word, and takes pleasure in helping those who need assistance.
+One invokes this angel against adversity; they rule over nobility, magnanimity, and great works; they protect against arms and ferocious beasts.
+A person born under this influence loves truth; keeps their word, and takes pleasure in helping those who need assistance.

 The negative side of this angel rules hypocrisy, ingratitude, and perjury.